stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 tentacles of whistling wind, an insane, bat-like flight through half-solid air, a feverish burrowing through the cyclone-whipped dark, and a wild stumbling and scrambling over fallen masonry.

-  Once there was a curious, intrusive flash of half-sight&mdash;a faint, diffuse suspicion of bluish radiance far overhead.
-Then there came a dream of wind-pursued climbing and crawling&mdash;of wriggling into a blaze of sardonic moonlight through a jumble of debris which slid and collapsed after me amidst a morbid hurricane.
+  Once there was a curious, intrusive flash of half-sight--a faint, diffuse suspicion of bluish radiance far overhead.
+Then there came a dream of wind-pursued climbing and crawling--of wriggling into a blaze of sardonic moonlight through a jumble of debris which slid and collapsed after me amidst a morbid hurricane.
 It was the evil, monotonous beating of that maddening moonlight which at last told me of the return of what I had once known as the objective, waking world.

-  I was clawing prone through the sands of the Australian desert, and around me shrieked such a tumult of wind as I had never before known on our planet&rsquo;s surface.
+  I was clawing prone through the sands of the Australian desert, and around me shrieked such a tumult of wind as I had never before known on our planet's surface.
 My clothing was in rags, and my whole body was a mass of bruises and scratches.
 Full consciousness returned very slowly, and at no time could I tell just where true memory left off and delirious dream began.
-There had seemed to be a mound of titan blocks, an abyss beneath it, a monstrous revelation from the past, and a nightmare horror at the end&mdash;but how much of this was real?
+There had seemed to be a mound of titan blocks, an abyss beneath it, a monstrous revelation from the past, and a nightmare horror at the end--but how much of this was real?
 My flashlight was gone, and likewise any metal case I may have discovered.
-Had there been such a case&mdash;or any abyss&mdash;or any mound?
+Had there been such a case--or any abyss--or any mound?
 Raising my head, I looked behind me, and saw only the sterile, undulant sands of the waste.

   The daemon wind died down, and the bloated, fungoid moon sank reddeningly in